 A Corbulate woman rolled her eyes at Twiol, put an arrow to the string of her bow, drew it back, and released.
 The arrow sprouted after its flight directly between the officer’s shoulder blades, and the man rode two more paces before toppling from his horse.
 She winked at Twiol, who just rolled his eyes.

 “They’ll be more cautious after today,” Vere remarked afterwards, when he, Kiluron, Ferl, and Parl were debriefing in their command tent.
 “Our previous skirmishes were small enough that they could be largely ignored.
 This was different.
 That was the better part of a ship’s complement of soldiers we killed out on that field.”

 Parl grinned, the expression more of ferocity than of humor.
 “As well they should be.
 We should press the attack, use our advantage.
 There’s another place not far from here that would serve us well.”

 “That still leaves as many as ten ships worth of Pifechans in the Union,” Admiral Ferl pointed out, “which is ten times as many men as we faced today.
 Nor were our own casualties insignificant; this victory cost us.”

 “As I warned would be the case,” Vere grumbled.
 His plan had called for slowly whittling down the number of Pifechan troops by launching attacks only from ambush.
-The additional of a decoy force to engage the Pifechans in an initial battle had been Parl’s addition.
+The addition of a decoy force to engage the Pifechans in an initial battle was Parl’s addition.
 “I do not like using our own people as bait in a trap.
 We might get the bear, but the bear still gets the bait.”